Enalye/grimoire/docs/en/lib/std_time.md

 <a id="func_0"></a>
 > hours (**int** *h*) (**int**)

-Convertis `h` heures en millisecondes.
+Converts `h` hours in milliseconds.

 <a id="func_1"></a>
 > hours (**real** *h*) (**int**)

-Convertis `h` heures en millisecondes.
+Converts `h` hours in milliseconds.

 <a id="func_2"></a>
 > minutes (**int** *m*) (**int**)

-Convertis `m` secondes en millisecondes.
+Converts `m` seconds in milliseconds.

 <a id="func_3"></a>
 > minutes (**real** *m*) (**int**)

-Convertis `m` secondes en millisecondes.
+Converts `m` seconds in milliseconds.

 <a id="func_4"></a>
 > seconds (**int** *s*) (**int**)

-Convertis `s` secondes en millisecondes.
+Converts `s` seconds in milliseconds.

 <a id="func_5"></a>
 > seconds (**real** *s*) (**int**)

-Convertis `s` secondes en millisecondes.
+Converts `s` seconds in milliseconds.

 <a id="func_6"></a>
 > sleep (**int** *ms*)

-Bloque la tâche durant `ms` millisecondes.
+Blocks the task during `ms` milliseconds.

 <a id="func_7"></a>
 > time (**int**)

-Renvoie le temps écoulé.
+Returns the elapsed time.

 <a id="func_8"></a>
 > wait (**int** *x*)

-Bloque la tâche durant `x` passes.
+Blocks the task during `x` passes.